AdobeDocs/campaign-standard.en/help/administration/using/push-technote.md

 ## How to migrate? {#push-migration}

-These updates require a Campaign Standard build upgrade, as they impact the mobile channel configuration and permission management.
+These updates require a Campaign Standard build upgrade to 24.1 2024 Winter release, as they impact the mobile channel configuration and permission management.

 Detailed instructions will be provided soon to facilitate a smooth transition process.